junjieZanskar/LDG_Clarity_Intiative/Memo.md

 | ver5-K84     | Injection same as K83, put 3218 fault |
 | ver5-L90     | Fix I177, inject temp down 10C after 1/2020, seasonal injection 70C/80C instead of 90C |

+## Comments and Observations

+1. The version history shows numerous manual changes, such as multiplying permeability by 10 and altering injection temperatures.
-**Comment:** It looks like the postfix is incremented.
-I searched for `.sim` files under the whole Model folder, and the latest one I found is `LDG-ver5-M92.sim`.
+2. It appears that the postfix is incremented.
+I searched for `.sim` files throughout the entire Model folder, and the latest one I found is `LDG-ver5-M92.sim`.

+## Question 2:
+**How is the fracture represented in their TETRAD Model?
+Can we export the fracture model?**

+**Note:** I have crashing issue when exporting `frac.perm`.

+We may not necessarily need PetraSim, as it is primarily a post-processor/visualizer.
+All necessary data is available.

+**TODO:**

+## Question 3:
+**What are the initial conditions and natural state of their model?**

+**TODO:**

+## Question 4:
+**Why did they choose the Dual Porosity Model?
+Is our workflow capable of implementing it?**

+**TODO:**

+## Question 5:
+**Can we run the model, and is there a free version of TETRAD software available?**

+**TODO:**